Migrate data with Astra DB Sideloader

 nodetool snapshot -t SNAPSHOT_NAME

-Replace SNAPSHOT_NAME with a descriptive name for the snapshot.
-Use the same snapshot name on each node.
-This makes it easier to programmatically upload the snapshots to the migration directory.
+• SNAPSHOT_NAME: A descriptive name for the snapshot.
+Use the same snapshot name for each node’s snapshot; this makes it easier to programmatically upload the snapshots to the migration directory.

-Create a snapshot of all tables in one or more keyspaces:
+Create a snapshot of all tables in one or more specified keyspaces:

 nodetool snapshot -t SNAPSHOT_NAME KEYSPACE_NAME